-Day 1: Install and test GMTSAR.
+Day 1: Install and test GMT5SAR.
 Presentations of theory on SAR and InSAR.

 Day 2: Process interferograms for presentation.
 Presentations on accessing the SAR data archives at UNAVCO and ASF.

-Students must apply for WInSAR data access through their University representative (WInSAR Membership) or apply for access through WInSAR and the Alaska Satellite Facility.
+Students should apply for WInSAR data access through their University representative (http://winsar.unavco.org/membership/institutions) or apply for access through WInSAR and the Alaska Satellite Facility.
 Students are strongly encouraged to install the GMTSAR software prior to the workshop and should seek assistance from the instructors.